 Rick’s photos have appeared in his own publications and in others worldwide, from the cover of a #1 New York Times best-selling book and other best-sellers … to publications such as Time, Newsweek, Elle, Dance, Self, The New York Times, The Wall Street Journal, and various European and Asian publications.
 His photos also have been exhibited in museums and at the UN, where he was honored with the prestigious Award of Excellence from the United Nations Society of Writers for his environmental articles and photography.

 Rocket Science.
 In The Ring.
 Studio 54.
 Hollywood.
 Appalachia.
 While at MIT, he was a Golden Gloves boxer and became the New England middleweight champion.
-A computer programmer at the MIT Instrumentation Lab, he wrote software simulating the guidance system for the Apollo 8 Lunar Mission.
+A computer programmer at the MIT Instrumentation Lab working under a NASA contract, he wrote software simulating the guidance system for one of the legendary Apollo lunar missions.
 As a business consultant, he worked for Samuel Goldwyn Studios in Hollywood, the Bureau of Mines in the coal mines of Appalachia, and for Bankers Trust in New York.
 He also was the founding Editor-Publisher and principal photographer of Studio 54, the magazine he created for the legendary night spot.

 He has interviewed more than a thousand leading figures in the arts, business, sports, science, medicine, music, film, theater, photography, civil rights, finance, fashion, politics, philanthropy, and, of course, the bridal industry.